osism/documentation/source/bootstrap.rst

    ``apt`` must be usable accordingly.
 Alternatively install Python already during the provisioning of the node.

+   It is recommended to install Python on the systems during the provisioning process.

 .. code-block:: shell

    $ osism-generic operator --limit 20-12.betacloud.xyz -u root --key-file /ansible/secrets/id_rsa.cobbler -i /opt/configuration/inventory/hosts.installation